 These scholarships were awarded for the 2015-16 academic year and are subject to change.

 Graduate College Dean’s Fellowships:

-Fellowship in the following year(s) for an amount between $2,000 and $8,000 per year, as determined by departmental needs and hours of service a student is willing to provide in return for this tuition and stipend fellowship.
+Teaching Assistant Positions: Students may receive an amount between $5,000 and $9,000 per year, as determined by departmental needs and hours of service a student is willing to provide in return for this tuition and stipend fellowship.
 To qualify, a student must be a full-time (9 credit hours) graduate student and maintain grades of a B average or better.

 This prize is a direct, merit-based cash award which recognizes excellence in IIT Visual Training coursework demonstrating the principles of Walter Peterhans, the noted IIT Architecture professor and colleague of Mies.
 This prize shall be decided by the Peterhans Visual Training Project Prize Committee, composed of the Dean of the College and a minimum of three faculty members teaching the Visual Training principles, and Mr. Julian Kerbis, the son and representative of the donor, the Gertrude P. Kerbis Trust.